mfumagalli/Tjarno/Files/ngs_2.md

 ```

 The standard approach is to assign individual genotypes and calculate the covariance matrix as in Patterson et al. 2006.
-This can be achieved by using ngsCovar package in ngsTools:
+This can be achieved by using ngsCovar package in ngsTools.
-if you type:
+If you type:
 ```
 $NGSTOOLS/ngsPopGen/ngsCovar
 ```